I am always inspired to look for different ways to make food appetizing and appealing to the eye.

-- Make your limeade (Mix together lime juice, granulated sugar, and powdered sugar) to prepare to marinate the carrots in the limeade.
+- Make your limeade (mix together lime juice, granulated sugar, and powdered sugar) to prepare to marinate the carrots.

 - Poke holes in the sides of the carrots, with either an apple corer or a similar object, to allow the carrots to absorb the limeade mixture.

 - Put carrots in the limeade mixture, and let marinate for several hours.

 - When your are ready to complete the dish, remove carrots and put them side-by-side in a baking dish.